 6.60.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.60 applies to Ada.
 Ada defines abort-deferred regions in which task termination will not occur.
 On a single processor, abort is defined to be immediate if the task in not is such a region.
 On multiprocessors, abort may not be immediate but will be before any synchronization (dispatching) point.

 6.60.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.60.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.60.5 of ISO/IEC 24772-1:2019.

 Use the 'Terminated and 'Callable attributes to check that a task has terminated.